 - Complete the Getting Started Guide for Admins and the "Welcome to Lattice" course in Lattice University to learn all about the different tools in Lattice.

 - Determine which tools you want to start with!

 - Manager Tools (1:1s and Updates)

 - Engagement Surveys and Pulse Surveys

 Second: Plan your launch approach

-1. The “Phased” roll-out approach: This method is perfect for companies that are new to formalized Performance Management.
-Choose 2-3 of your favorite tools (think “What did I buy Lattice for?” or “What am I most excited by?”) and roll these out first.
+- The "Phased" rollout approach: This method is perfect for companies new to formalized Performance Management.
+Choose 2-3 of your favorite tools (think "What did I buy Lattice for?" or "What am I most excited by?") and roll these out first.
 After your team is comfortable with those tools, slowly roll out the rest.
-Typically, each rollout phase one takes 1-2 months.
+Typically, each rollout phase takes 1-2 months.

-2. The “All out” roll-out approach: This method will work if your company is familiar with a formalized Performance Management system and already has processes for majority of the tools Lattice has to offer.
-By rolling out all tools at once, employees will be able to quickly get started and gain value from the full system.
+- The "All out" rollout approach: This method will work if your company is familiar with a formalized Performance Management system and already has processes for most of the tools Lattice offers.
+By rolling out all tools at once, employees can quickly get started and gain value from the complete system.

 Third: Set up your Lattice system